cat-mang/LESO_Analysis_Proj/README.md

 ## Exploratory Data Analysis

-For this analysis I merged 2 datasets:
+For this analysis I merged 2 datasets based on the County and State.

 ### 1033 FOIA Dataset